-This is a quick and easy sewing project, but it’s a great way to personalize the baskets.
+This is a quick and easy sewing project, and it’s a great way to personalize a basket.
 You can add the fabric of your choice to coordinate with your room.

 There are all kinds of different sizes and styles of baskets to choose from.
-The tall narrow baskets that are on two of our shelves came from Hobby Lobby.
+We have 2 different sizes of baskets for our cabinet.
+Two of them are tall narrow strap baskets .
+(Shown in the first picture.)
 This tutorial is using the figures from those baskets.
 You can measure your baskets and use those figures to make your liners.

 I also have several of these shallow strap baskets in the cabinet, and used the same methods to make the liners for them.